Fundamentals

 Behenian Stars

-The fifteen Behenian stars are a medieval grouping drawn from Cornelius Agrippa and the Arabic magical tradition.
-Each star is assigned a planetary nature, a gemstone, and a plant for use in stellar talismanic magic.
-In natal astrology the Behenian stars are considered especially potent because they carry concentrated archetypal energy beyond what the planetary nature alone would suggest.
+The fifteen Behenian stars are a medieval grouping preserved through Hermetic and Renaissance magical sources, including material associated with Cornelius Agrippa.
+Each star is traditionally assigned a planetary nature, a gemstone, and a plant for stellar talismanic magic.

 The Behenian list includes Algol, the Pleiades, Aldebaran, Capella, Sirius, Procyon, Regulus, Alkaid, Algorab, Spica, Arcturus, Alphecca, Antares, Vega, and Deneb Algedi.
-Some of these overlap with the Royal Stars, and all are among the brightest and most mythologically rich objects in the night sky.
+Some overlap with the Royal Stars, and all are well-attested traditional fixed-star references.

 How Fixed Stars Work in Your Chart

-When a fixed star closely conjoins a natal planet (within about 1 degree), the star's qualities blend with the planet's expression.
-Regulus conjunct the Sun, for example, adds themes of leadership, ambition, and the demand for integrity to the native's core identity.
-The planetary nature assigned to the star by Ptolemy or later authorities indicates the tone: a Mars-Jupiter star adds courage and expansion, while a Saturn-Venus star brings sober beauty and discipline.
+When a fixed star closely conjoins a natal planet (often within about 1 degree), astrologers blend the star's traditional story with the planet's expression.
+Regulus conjunct the Sun, for example, is commonly read through leadership, visibility, ambition, and integrity themes.
+The planetary nature assigned by Ptolemy or later authorities provides a shorthand for tone.

 A paran occurs when a fixed star and a planet simultaneously occupy angular positions (rising, culminating, setting, or at the nadir) at a given geographic location.
 Unlike ecliptic conjunctions, parans take geographic latitude into account and can connect stars that are far apart in ecliptic longitude.
-Bernadette Brady's work revived parans as a primary interpretive technique for fixed stars.
+Bernadette Brady's work helped revive this sky-based technique in modern fixed-star astrology.

 Parans are location-specific: the same star-planet combination may form a paran at one latitude but not another.
-The angular position gives context: a star rising as the Sun culminates has a different meaning than the same star setting as the Sun rises.
-Royal and Behenian stars typically have the most detailed paran interpretations in the traditional literature.
+The angular position gives context: a star rising as the Sun culminates is not the same sky event as the same star setting as the Sun rises.
+Augurine's calculator treats paran hits as a screening layer, especially useful for finding contacts to investigate further.

 Use It With Augurine